germal/OpenCVB/README.md

 **The Objective**

-There are many computer vision examples on the web, but it is often the case that it is a lot of setup work to get each demo working.
-OpenCVB collects many of these algorithms into a single application and streamlines the process of adding variants and experimenting with the example.
-The first objective is to get access to languages commonly used for computer vision projects - C++, C\#, Python, and VB.Net are currently supported.
-Secondly, it is important to get access to multiple libraries - OpenCV, OpenGL, and OpenMP.
+There are many computer vision examples on the web but too often something is missing.
+And when the build is finally working, a filename or option is not known.
+OpenCVB collects many of these algorithms into a single application and guarantees that each will build and run.
+In addition, the process of adding variants and experimenting with the example is simplified.

+If this approach is to be credible, all the common languages used for computer vision projects - C++, C\#, Python, and VB.Net – need support.
+Secondly, it is important to get access to multiple libraries - OpenCV, OpenCVSharp, OpenGL, and OpenMP.
 And lastly, it is important to use all the possible image representations - 3D, bitmaps, plots, bar charts, spreadsheets, or text.

 Making these languages and libraries available while using the same infrastructure shaped a standardized class for computer vision examples.